Lovekus969/5-River-Barber/readme.md

 Magic Button Hover Effect — Description
 This project demonstrates how to create an interactive, visually appealing hover effect on a circular button using HTML, CSS, and JavaScript.
 The goal is to engage users by providing real-time feedback with animations and messages when they interact with the button.

+on magic button see how the mouse hover button work